-In the above spirit, we assume that there are two different areas of activity, A and B, in which VCs can provide inputs to the firm, thus increasing the success probability of the project.
-These areas may be, for example, hardware and software (for a computer firm); or marketing and human resources (for any firm).
-The firm can obtain the above two inputs either from a single VC or from two different VCs.
-However, given that VCs specialize in different activities, it would be costlier (in terms of effort cost) for a single VC to provide both inputs A and B to the firm compared to the case in which a VC specializing in activity A provides input A and a VC specializing in activity B provides input B, as we formalize below.
+In the preceding spirit, we assume that there are two different areas of activity, A and B, in which VCs can provide inputs to the firm, thus increasing the success probability of the project.
+These areas may be, for example, hardware and software (for a computer firm) or marketing and human resources (for any firm).
+The firm can obtain the previous two inputs either from a single VC or from two different VCs.
+However, given that VCs specialize in different activities, it would be costlier (in terms of effort cost) for a single VC to provide both inputs A and B to the firm compared to the case in which a VC specializing in activity A provides input A and a VC specializing in activity B provides input B, as we formalize subsequently.

 In both rounds, we assume that the VC can provide one of two levels of effort: high (H) or low (L).
-For simplicity, we normalize the low level of effort to be zero .
+For simplicity, we normalize the low level of effort to be 0 (L=0).
 If the high level of effort is exerted, it can increase the project's probability of success relative to the case in which a low level of effort is exerted.
-The cost of effort is if the VC exerts high effort and 0 if the VC exerts low effort.
-There are two types of VCs: a type H VC has a high cost of exerting a high level of effort, i.e., L; a type L VC has a low cost of exerting a high level of effort, i.e., L; where .
-VCs do not know their own type before the investment and realize it only after making the initial investment at time 0.
-If a new VC is invited to provide funding at time 1, he will also realize his own type only after making the investment.
-Denote by $P$ the prior belief that the C $P$ is of type L, i.e., $P$ VI
+The cost of effort is C>0 if the VC exerts high effort and 0 if the VC exerts low effort.
+There are two types of VCs: a type H VC has a high cost of exerting a high level of effort (i.e., $C(e=H)=C_H$); a type L VC has a low cost of exerting a high level of effort (i.e., $C(e=H)=C_L$, where $C_L < C_H$).
+VCs do not know their own type before the investment and realize it only after making the initial investment at time 0.7 If a new VC is invited to provide funding at time 1, he will also realize his own type only after making the investment.
+Denote by q_i the prior belief that the VC $I$ is of type L, that is, $q_i = \text{prob}(C = C_L)$.

 At time 2, the project's cash flow is realized to be 2R if the project succeeds and 0 if it fails.
-We assume that the payoff (realized cash flow) from the firm's project is shared between the VCs financing the firm and the entrepreneur, with the VCs receiving a fraction of the project's cash flow (each VC receives a fraction in case there are two VCs jointly financing the firm).
-The entrepreneur receives the remaining fraction of firm cash flow.
-The fraction can be thought as emerging from Nash bargaining between the entrepreneur and the VC(s) initially financing the firm, and will depend, among other things, on the scarcity of VC financing in the economy.
-It is well known (from Nash bargaining theory) that as long as both the VCs' inputs and the entrepreneur's contribution to the project are needed for the project's
+We assume that the payoff (realized cash flow) from the firm's project is shared between the VCs financing the firm and the entrepreneur, with the VCs receiving a fraction δ of the project's cash flow (each VC receives a fraction $\delta/2$ in case there are two VCs jointly financing the firm).
+The entrepreneur receives the remaining fraction $(1-\delta)$ of firm cash flow.
+The fraction δ can be thought of as emerging from Nash bargaining between the entrepreneur and the VC(s) initially financing the firm, and will depend, among other things, on the

-&lt;sup>7 Although VCs have expertise in financing projects, they still may not exactly know how hard the work is going to be in providing inputs for a particular project before they start doing the job.
-Thus, there may be project-specific aspects as well as VC-specific aspects in determining whether a VC is of the high-cost or the low-cost type in terms of adding value to a given project.
-Our results go through even if VCs have some private information about their own type (cost of exerting high effort): we only require that VCs have some additional project-specific uncertainty about this cost which is resolved only when they start working on the project.
+7Although VCs have expertise in financing projects, they still may not exactly know how hard the work is going to be in providing inputs for a particular project before they start doing the job.
+Thus, there may be project-specific aspects as well as VC-specific aspects in determining whether a VC is of the high-cost or low-cost type in terms of adding value to a given project.
+Our results go through even if VCs have some private information about their own type (cost of exerting high effort): We only require that VCs have some additional project-specific uncertainty about this cost, which is resolved only when they start working on the project.